AidanDelaney/AidanDelaney.github.io/2015SussexDowns.md

 # Everything is Semantic

-* Structured is king
+* Structured is king.
+* Design for consumption.

 # Read Widely

 * <a href="http://xrds.acm.org/">ACM Crossroads</a>
-* GoF, A&DS, FOCS
+* GoF, ADM, FOCS
 * The Diamond Age, Neal Stephenson.
 Stranger in a Strange Land, Robert Heinlein.
 Ulysees, James Joyce.

 # Convergence of Data, Design and Code